She wasn’t what you would call beautiful. She was just a red-haired

 Looking past her, I could see through a long, broad living room,

 expensively furnished, and on into a brightly lighted bedroom.
-A

-were in a cramp.
+if he were in a cramp.
 There was a lot of tricky-looking paraphernalia,

 rubber hoses and tanks and stuff, beside the bed.
 A fluorescent